Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN: Results

 \subsection{Spectroscopic results}

-We present the archival and the newly obtained optical spectra of AT2019aalc in Fig.~\ref{fig:a1} with marking the notable emission lines.
-In the following, we highlight the remarkable line detection of the pre-flare spectrum observed before the first optical flare, the one observed between the two flares (post-flare-1 spectrum) and five spectra that were taken during the second flare (over-flare-2 spectra).
+We present the archival and the newly obtained optical spectra of AT2019aalc in Fig.~\ref{fig:a1}, marking the notable emission lines.
+In the following, we highlight the remarkable line detection of the pre-flare spectrum observed before the first optical flare, the one observed between the two flares (post-flare-1 spectrum) and the five spectra taken during the second flare (over-flare-2 spectra).